Achievable logoAchievable logo

 Retroviruses

-Retroviruses are RNA viruses having the enzyme reverse transcriptase which allows them to convert RNA to DNA which then integrates with the host cell.
-HIV and HTLV (Human T cell Lymphotropic Virus) are the two medically important Retroviruses.
+Retroviruses are RNA viruses that carry the enzyme reverse transcriptase.
+This enzyme converts viral RNA into DNA, which then integrates into the host cell genome.
+HIV and HTLV (Human T cell Lymphotropic Virus) are the two medically important retroviruses.

 HTLV

-This group has 4 viruses HTLV 1 to 4.
-HTLV 1 is the major pathogen while not much is known about HTLV 2.
-HTLV 1 is endemic in South America, Africa, Middle East, Japan and Caribbean.
+This group has 4 viruses, HTLV 1 to 4.
+HTLV 1 is the major pathogen, while not much is known about HTLV 2.
+HTLV 1 is endemic in South America, Africa, the Middle East, Japan, and the Caribbean.
 HTLV 3 and 4 do not cause any significant human pathology.

-Morphology: It is an enveloped virus with two copies of single stranded RNA with a positive polarity.
+Morphology: HTLV is an enveloped virus with two copies of single-stranded RNA with positive polarity.
 The inner membrane of the virion envelope is lined by the viral matrix protein (MA).
-This structure encloses the viral capsid (CA), which carries two identical strands of the genomic RNA as well as functional protease (Pro), integrase (IN), and reverse transcriptase (RT) enzymes. gag, pol and env as well as tax and rex are the important genes.
+This structure encloses the viral capsid (CA), which carries two identical strands of the genomic RNA as well as functional protease (Pro), integrase (IN), and reverse transcriptase (RT) enzymes. gag, pol, and env as well as tax and rex are the important genes.
 The envelope proteins are gp46 and gp21.

 HIV